Wisconsin Mycological Society

 Picture

-The forests in Bayfield County have tremendous diversity of plants and mushrooms.
-Some of the largest amounts of fungi have been historically collected at this event in years past, with some years bringing in upwards of 400 unique specimens.
-There is very good reason that this foray has been host to the North American Mycological Association annual foray in 2017, and again the regional NAMA foray in 2022.
+The forests in Bayfield County, where the foray takes place, have tremendous diversity of plants and mushrooms.
+Some of the largest amounts of fungi have been historically collected at this event in years past, with some years bringing in upwards of 550 unique specimens.
+There is very good reason that this foray has been host to the North American Mycological Association annual foray in 2017, and again the regional NAMA foray in 2022 where approximately 400 mushroom enthusiasts from all over the world gathered to bask in the fungal glory right in our backyard.

 The Laurentian Mixed Forest, also known as the Northwoods, is a transition zone between the true boreal forest to the north and Big Woods to the south, with characteristics of each.
 Our foray regions may include areas of broadleaf and conifer forest cover, as well as dry sandy barrens, conifer bogs, and swamps.